jeremychleung/OMI_20th_century/README.md

 **Contact**
 -----
-If you have any questions about the data, feel free to contact Dr. Jeremy Leung (chleung@pku.edu.cn or liangzx@gd121.cn).
+If you have any questions about the data, feel free to contact Dr. Jeremy Leung (chleung@pku.edu.cn).
 <br />